Travel Foreman: Biography

 Travel Foreman gained attention with his work on Com.x’s Cla$$war, where he replaced original series artist Trevor Hairsine.
 He quickly moved on to work at Marvel Comics, illustrating the Supreme Power spin-off mini-series, Doctor Spectrum, and a Juggernaut story written by Lee Barnett in X-Men Unlimited #4.

 He has also worked on the Ares: God of War limited series,.
 He drew covers for Ms. Marvel and took over pencilling duties from David Aja on the Iron Fist series.

 Foreman has also done work for DC Comics in their "The New 52" relaunch.
-He initially provided art for Animal Man, working alongside writer Jeff Lemire before moving to Birds of Prey where he again collaborated with Duane Swierczynski who he had previously worked with on Marvel's The Immortal Iron Fist.
+He initially provided art for Animal Man, working alongside writer Jeff Lemire before moving to Birds of Prey.
+On Birds of Prey, Foreman collaborated with Duane Swierczynski, who he had previously worked with on Marvel's The Immortal Iron Fist.

 He then drew comic books for Marvel Comics again: from The Ultimates to Civil War II: The Amazing Spider-Man.
-He had recently finish working on Tales of Suspense.
-He is currently working on the ongoing Black Cat series with writer Jed MacKay.
+He later worked on the ongoing Black Cat series with writer Jed MacKay.